Construction Site Accidents

-Attorney Reuven Epstein has over thirty years of fighting for maximum compensation for employers injured in construction site accidents.
+Attorney Reuven Epstein has over 33 years of fighting for maximum compensation for employers injured in construction site accidents.
 He’s not intimidated by going up against the big insurance companies or holding construction companies accountable for their negligence or unsafe conditions.

 At The Law Office of Reuven Epstein, we are proudly serving clients of Spring Valley and Bardonia in Rockland County, as well as Bronx County, NY.